Best Suburbs of Los Angeles

 After early development in the mid 19th Century, the city was promoted by the marketing and public relations divisions of railroads to encourage ridership.
 Well-heeled Easterners lured by the promise of a more hospitable climate fell in love it, eventually chosing to live in Pasadena while some made it their winter home.
 Their migration fueled the city’s early growth phase from 1880 to 1929.

 Yep, it’s hotter in the summer, colder in the winter, and the air is always drier than Los Angeles’.

-Pasadenans can stay entertained without ever leaving the city limits.
+Pasadenans have the option to stay entertained without ever leaving the city limits.
 There is a plethora of museums as well as entertainment and shopping venues.
 The local live theatre scene is always robust.
 In fact, Pasadena is proving ground for many actors who go on to work in film and television.
 The food scene here is top notch and eclectic.
 In fact, Pasadena’s high quality of life has lured many notable chefs to the city who’ve opened restaurants.

 Home shoppers can find residences in-line with average L.A.
 County prices and much, much higher.
 The housing stock in Pasadena ranges from bungalows to large estates.
 Smaller Craftsman homes are plentiful as well as Postwar architectural styles like Ranch and Mid Century Modern built during another growth spurt in the 1950s and 60s.
 Large estates and mansions can be found Pasadena neighborhoods like Oak Knoll, South Arroyo, and North Arroyo.